plodha/car_rental_app/infra/local/README.md

 - Database: car_rental

 ### Adminer (GUI)
-Use the crednetials above and go to: localhost:8010.
+Use the credentials above and go to: localhost:8010.

 ### DB Connection Programatically
 Use the same credentials as above and use localhost:3306 as the host.